*UPDATE: check out our updated list of 40+ sleeve and shorts sponsors here.

 Heading west to San Jose, the Earthquakes have a new jersey sponsor for 2020.
 Following the departure of Sutter Health, the Earthquakes have added telecommunications company and Sunnyvale, CA-based Intermedia as partners.
 Intermedia offers easy-to-use communication and collaboration solutions to over 125,000 businesses and their partners… including the Earthquakes who will use Intermedia inner-organization communication.

 Although teams like D.C.
 United had a sleeve sponsor in 1996, the real estate market for sleeves disappeared.
 However, in the 2019 season, Target and LAFC announced a sleeve partnership, ushering in a new era.
-As we enter the 2020 season, three additional clubs will debut their sleeve partners, which, according to The Athletic, can fetch anywhere from $500,000 to $1 million in sponsor deals.
+As we enter the 2020 season, four additional clubs will debut their sleeve partners, which, according to The Athletic, can fetch anywhere from $500,000 to $1 million in sponsor deals.

 For MLS, the re-introduction of sleeve sponsors is the next evolution in increasing each club’s sponsor portfolio.
 In the early days of the league, brands like Mastercard and Bandai adorned non-traditional real estate on league jerseys.
 While those sponsorships and for-sale real estate disappeared, MLS has matured significantly and several clubs now have real, tangible value to sell beyond just the torso.
 Could sleeves be a great landing place for betting / gambling / entertainment companies?
 It’s certainly a possibility and something we’ve discussed here at our office.